Joseph Haydn: Character

 Haydn's ability to create an emotion that was completely his own and that no other composer could duplicate – a feeling of ecstasy that is completely unsensual, almost amiable.
 There is no recipe for producing this effect ...

 A modest number of Haydn's works are striking exceptions to this upbeat character.
 Some excursions into emotional darkness include The Seven Last Words of Christ, the largo movement of the string quartet Op.
 76 no. 5, which Haydn marked "mesto" (sorrowful), and the widely admired coda section of his Variations in F minor for piano.

 Perhaps more than any other composer's, Haydn's music is known for its humour; specifically, incongruous musical passages heard as jokes.
 (Note: Steven Isserlis calls him "the funniest of the great composers" (preface to Richard Wigmore, The Faber Pocket Guide to Haydn (Faber, 2011)).
 Brendel (2001) focuses on the humour of both Haydn and Beethoven.
 Rosen (1997) attributes to Haydn "an aptitude for the facetious that no other composer enjoyed".
 A book-length study of humour in Haydn is Wheelock 1992.)
 The most famous example is the sudden loud chord in the slow movement of his "Surprise" symphony; Haydn's many other musical jokes include numerous false endings (e.g., in the quartets Op.
 33 No. 2 and Op.
 50 No. 3), and the remarkable rhythmic illusion placed in the trio section of the third movement of Op.
 50 No. 1.
+Haydn explained the loud chord in the "Surprise" Symphony: "I was interested in surprising the public with something new, and in making a brilliant debut, so that my student Pleyel, who was at that time engaged by an orchestra in London and whose concerts had opened a week before mine, should not outdo me."

 Haydn's fast movements tend to be rhythmically propulsive and often impart a great sense of energy, especially in the finales.
 Some characteristic examples of Haydn's "rollicking" finale type are found in the "London" Symphony No. 104, the String Quartet Op.
 50 No. 1, and the Piano Trio Hob XV: 27.
 Haydn's early slow movements are usually not too slow in tempo, relaxed, and reflective.
 Later on, the emotional range of the slow movements increases, notably in the deeply felt slow movements of the quartets Op.
 76 Nos.
 3 and 5, the Symphonies No. 98 and 102, and the Piano Trio Hob XV: 23.
 The minuets tend to have a strong downbeat and a clearly popular character.
 Over time, Haydn turned some of his minuets into "scherzi" which are much faster, at one beat to the bar.